Countly/countly-sdk-documentation/nodejs/next.md

       </li>
       <li>
         <strong>callback(function)</strong> - after the value is stored under
-        the given key you should call the callback if given, with the error object of the failed operation, or with null if operation succeeds
+        the given key, you should call the callback if given, with the error object of the failed operation or with null if the operation succeeds.
       </li>
     </ul>
   </li>
   <li>
     <strong>storeGet(key, def)</strong> - must return the value for the provided
-    key, if the value for the key does not exist, it should return the def value.
+    key.
+If the value for the key does not exist, it should return the def value.
     Parameters:
     <ul>
       <li>
         <strong>key(string)</strong> - the key that's associated with the
-        value
+        value.
       </li>
       <li>
         <strong>def(null | boolean | number | string | object)</strong> -